wurthless-elektroniks/smc360/docs/ipc.md

 4. Persistent memory cell A
 5. Persistent memory cell B

-This is actually the first SMC command to be sent, although it's in hwinit so it's understandable that a lot of people missed it.
+This is actually the first command the CPU sends to the SMC, although it's in hwinit so it's understandable that a lot of people missed it.

 For whatever reason, the program doesn't actually read the header bytes at 0x100~0x102; instead it